googleapis/api-linter/docs/rules/0134/request-resource-field-required.md

 ## Details

-This rule looks at any message matching `Update*Request` and complains if the field of the resource's type is not named properly.
+This rule looks at any message matching `Update*Request` and complains if there is no field of the resource's type with the expected field name.

 ## Examples